Castore: History

-The company was founded in 2015 by brothers Thomas (born September 1989) and Philip Beahon (born November 1992) when they were 25 and 22 years old respectively.
+The company was founded in 2015 by brothers Thomas and Philip Beahon, when they were 25 and 22 years old respectively.
 Tom had been a professional youth football player for Tranmere Rovers between the ages of 17 and 21 before spending time at Jerez Industrial in Spain and attending the Glenn Hoddle Academy.
 Phil played semi-professional cricket for Cheshire and Lancashire cricket clubs.

 The pair left their playing careers in 2013 and moved to London to work in finance in an effort to raise money for their sportswear venture; Tom worked at Lloyds Bank and Phil for Deloitte.
 During their time in London they began their market research by interviewing patrons of high-end gymnasiums and signing up a number of prolific investors from the fashion and sporting industries.
 Castore launched online in 2016.
 In 2019 Forbes listed the pair in their "30 Under 30" list.

+On 5 July 2023, it was announced that Castore is to open its first shop in Ireland, on Dublin's Grafton Street.
+In March 2024, Castore has secured an exclusive deal with GL Dameck to become the sole licensee for Umbro Professional Team Sports, enabling them to distribute the Umbro brand across several key European markets.